 Frank DiMaria is a middle school computer teacher and a freelance writer currently residing in Fort Mill, South Carolina.
 On weekends he plays guitar for a progressive funk band called McGroover.
 His daughter, Briana, marched clarinet for the Fort Mill High School band, winning two state championships and a Bands of America regional.
 Frank worked pit crew for four seasons with Fort Mill.

 Haley Greenwald-Gonella is a certified registered yoga teacher (200 RYT) with Yoga Alliance.
 She began dancing at the age of 3 and played flute and bassoon while growing up.
 She graduated from the University of California, Irvine, with degrees in dance and English.
 She has her master’s degree in Specialized Journalism (The Arts) from the University of Southern California.
 In addition, Haley is a director focusing on technology and innovation in the beauty sector.

-Matt Jones is a 1998 graduate of Willamette University in Salem, Ore., where he majored in music education.
+Matt Jones is a 1998 graduate of Willamette University in Salem, Oregon, where he majored in music education.
 Since 1994, he has also written crosswords for venues such as The New York Times, Games Magazine and Stagebill.
 He currently writes a syndicated weekly puzzle for more than 50 alternative newspapers across the country.

 Jazz trumpeter Chase Sanborn is a Yamaha Artist and an assistant professor of jazz at the University of Toronto.
 Chase is the author of a series of educational books and videos on playing music.
 His most recent is “The Brass Tactics 6/60 Routine”.
 Visit Chase on the web at chasesanborn.com.
 Also visit uoftjazz.ca.